Wednesday, 23 February 2022

 Devotional Gods are mythical Gods.
 Mythical Gods are not Vedic Gods.
 Vedic God is Athma, the Spirit.
 Devotional toward myth produces only myth.
 Thus, we must have the devotion to exploring God in truth.

-Since he accepts himself as the doer; he will remain ignorant of the true self, which is the Soul.
+Since he accepts himself as the doer, he will remain ignorant of the true self, which is the Soul.
 Ignorance makes him feel the illusion as a reality.

-Bhagavad Gita: 7: 19:~ "Such a man who has attained true knowledge, the knowledge of Self, the knowledge of Atman, worships ‘Self’ as~ Atman (God) alone exists~ everything is Atman, there exists nothing except Atman.
-Such a man is extremely rare"
+Bhagavad Gita: 7: 19:~ "Such a man who has attained true knowledge, the knowledge of Self, the knowledge of Atman, worships Self as~ Atman (God) alone exists~ everything is Atman, there exists nothing except Atman.
+Such a man is extremely rare."

 Bhagavad Gita:~ “All those whose intelligence has been stolen by material desires, they worship many Gods.
 (7- Verse -20)

-Thus, it refers to formless and attributeless God, which is the Atman (Soul), the ‘Self’ within the false experience.
+Thus, it refers to a formless and attributeless God, which is the Atman (Soul), the ‘Self’ within the false experience.

-It indicates clearly all the Gods with form and attributes are mere imagination based on the false self.
+It indicates clearly that all the Gods with form and attributes are mere imagination based on the false self.

 The idea of religion and religious identity is based on the false self (waking).
-Belief in personal God will lead one to hallucination.
+Belief in a personal God will lead one to hallucination.

-Without realizing the Soul, the Self, all types of meditation keep one in the grip of duality.
+Without realizing the invisible Soul, the Self, all types of meditation keep one in the grip of duality.

 That is why Swami Vivekananda: ~ “The masses in India cry to sixty million Gods and still die like dogs.
 Where are these Gods?